benapetr/CephRBDSR/README.md

 NOTE: This code is still work in progress - don't use in production yet

-SMAPIv2 storage driver that enables XCP-ng to use Ceph RADOS Block Device (RBD) images as virtual disk storage, providing distributed, scalable, and highly available block storage.
+SMAPIv1 storage drivers that enables XCP-ng to use Ceph RADOS Block Device (RBD) images as virtual disk storage, providing distributed, scalable, and highly available block storage.

+This repository contains 2 SM drivers: CephRBDSR and LVMoRBD

+CephRBDSR is an attempt to bring native RBD support to XCP-ng, allowing each VM to have disks provisioned as individual RBD images utilizing all low-level storage features of CEPH (fast snapshots, easy backups, etc.)

+LVMoRBD is a wrapper SR driver that is meant to simplify creation of LVMSR on top of RBD image.

 ## Features

-- **SMAPIv2 Compliance**: Full integration with XCP-ng's Storage Manager framework
+- **SMAPIv1 Compliance**: Full integration with XCP-ng's Storage Manager framework
 - **Thin Provisioning**: Efficient space utilization with Ceph's thin provisioning
 - **High Availability**: Leverages Ceph's distributed architecture and replication
 - **Live Operations**: Support for online resize, snapshots, and cloning
-- **Pool Quota Support**: Respects Ceph pool quotas when configured
+- **Pool Quota Support**: Respects Ceph pool quotas when configured (CephRBDSR works with pool quotas, LVMoRBD uses RBD image as total capacity reference)
 - **XCP-ng Compatibility**: Optimized for XCP-ng's Nautilus-era kernel
 - **Robust Error Handling**: Comprehensive error handling and recovery
 - **Statistics Tracking**: Real-time pool usage and capacity reporting